 - Continue this process with the rest of the beads and sequins until you have used up all of the wire.
 Wrap the twisted wire around the jar and secure by twisting it together where the wire meets.

 That’s all there is!
-If you’re interested in adding wire, metal, foil, or screen to your mixed-media art, take a look at Mary’s DVD which is also available as a download if you’re ready for some instant inspiration.
+If you’re interested in adding wire, metal, foil, or screen to your mixed-media art, take a look at Mary’s video download if you’re ready for some instant inspiration.
 You may just find yourself jumping up from the couch to go create like I did!